TeoFrame/Jonas-Review-Guesser/src/co-op-plan.md

-﻿# PartyKit Co-op Implementation Plan
+﻿# WebSocket Co-op Implementation Plan

 ## Summary

-This plan outlines the implementation of multiplayer co-op functionality for the Jonas Review Guesser Chrome extension using PartyKit.
+This plan outlines the implementation of multiplayer co-op functionality for the Jonas Review Guesser Chrome extension using native WebSockets.
 The extension will support real-time collaborative gameplay where users can share game sessions, compete on a leaderboard, and track each other's progress.

 **Key Features:**
 - Automatic session hosting when user clicks "Share"